Stanley Matthews: Return to Stoke

-At Stoke, Matthews found himself playing Second Division football for the first time in 28 years.
-Despite Stoke being strapped for cash, Tony Waddington gave him a two-year contract at £50 a week – this was double the wages he received at Blackpool.
-The signing was broadcast live on Sportsweek, as Waddington whispered in his ear "Welcome home, Stan.
+At Stoke, Matthews played Second Division football for the first time in 28 years.
+Despite Stoke being strapped for cash, Tony Waddington gave him a two-year contract at £50-a-week; this was double the wages he received at Blackpool.
+The signing was broadcast live on Sportsview, as Waddington whispered in his ear "Welcome home, Stan.
 For years this club has been going nowhere.
 Now we're on our way".
 Waddington delayed his return debut until 24 October 1961, when Stoke played Huddersfield Town at the Victoria Ground, the attendance was 35,974 – more than treble the previous home game – and Matthews set up one of City's goals in a 3–0 win.
 He went on to score three goals in 21 games in the rest of the 1961–62 campaign.

 Waddington signed hardman Eddie Clamp to protect Matthews in the 1962–63 season, and the two would also become close friends off the pitch.
 Along with veteran teammates Jackie Mudie, Jimmy O'Neill, Eddie Stuart, Don Ratcliffe, Dennis Viollet, and Jimmy McIlroy, Stoke had the oldest team in the Football League.
 Matthews scored his only goal of the season in the final home game of the campaign, as Luton Town were beaten 2–0, the result ensured Stoke gained promotion to the top flight.
-Stoke went up as Second Division champions, and Matthews was voted FWA Footballer of the Year for the second time in his career, 15 years after he was made the inaugural winner of the award.
-Aged 48 when he picked up this award, he became the oldest winner of the award by a wide margin, and remains so more than half a century later.
+Stoke went up as Second Division champions.
+Matthews was voted FWA Footballer of the Year for the second time in his career, 15 years after he was made the award's inaugural winner.
+When he was 48, he picked up this award, and he became the oldest award winner by a wide margin, which remains so more than half a century later.

-After picking up an injury, he missed January onwards of the 1963–64 campaign, and thereby missed the 1964 Football League Cup Final defeat to Leicester City, playing in just nine of Stoke's 42 First Division matches that season.
-Discovering that niggling injuries which would have cost him one day out of action now required more than two weeks worth of rest to recover from, Matthews decided to retire after one more season, taking his playing career into his 50th year.
+After picking up an injury, he missed January onwards of the 1963–64 campaign and thereby missed the 1964 Football League Cup final defeat to Leicester City, playing in just nine of Stoke's 42 First Division matches that season.
+Discovering that niggling injuries, which would have cost him one day out of action, now required more than two weeks' worth of rest to recover from, Matthews decided to retire after one more season, taking his playing career into his 50th year.